-Answering certain information incorrectly on your application can make you ineligible for a premium tax credit subsidy and display a much higher premium!
+- You answered certain information incorrectly on your application that made you ineligible for a premium tax credit subsidy.

-Because Stride's marketplace plan prices are inclusive of any eligible subsidies, there are a few questions on the application that need to be answered a certain way in order to receive the premium assistance!
+Because Stride's marketplace plan prices are inclusive of any eligible subsidies, there are a few questions on the application that need to be answered a certain way in order to receive these subsidies!

 These are the application questions that often lead to people losing their subsidy: